hype8912/proxy-and-certificate-settings/README.md

 # Disclaimer

-We do our best to test every single bit of information that is published but we can't guarantee everything provided will work for every firewall.
+We do our best to test every single bit of information that is published in our private network behind a firewall but we can't guarantee everything provided will work for every firewall.

 ## Test Image